aungriah/Generative-Modeling-for-MRIs/README.md

 Intermediate weights and inference results will be saved at the locations specified

 #### Testing
 The script */styleGAN/test.py* generates artifical MR brain images and saves them to an .npy file.
-Make sure to specify the path to your pretrained weights in line 18
+Make sure to specify the path to your pretrained weights in line 18 to test:

 ```
 cd styleGAN